 Banana bread has always been my go-to if I’m in the mood to bake (which is basically all the time).
 Partly because I love it so much, and partly because we have overripe bananas 95% of the time.
 Sometimes we go a little crazy and buy two massive bundles of bananas at Sam’s Club and then realize that three humans couldn’t possibly go through that amount before they turn brown without turning into bananas ourselves.
 Once our bananas become even slightly brown, everyone in the house is pretty much just waiting for me to do something about it.
 It’s a lot of pressure, and I’m a real people-pleaser.
 So long story short, there is banana bread in the house more often than not.

-Banana bread was also the very first recipe I posted on my blog when I started last May!
+Banana bread was also the very first recipe I posted on my blog when I started in May 2015!
 I want to say it was one of my grandma’s old recipes, but of course I modified the hell out of it to make it healthier.
 She’s probably rolling over in her grave because of it.
 Sorry Grandma.
 Despite all the modifications, the recipe has always been a real crowd pleaser, even among my family members who like to resist my healthy substitutions as much as possible and refuse to admit they like something if they know it has been healthified, even if it’s delicious.
 Like whipped cauliflower for example.
 (Which you should try ASAP if you haven’t already — recipe on my Side Dishes & Dips page)

 Lately I’ve really been wanting to try a different recipe that doesn’t involve refined sugar or a Splenda sugar blend like my other banana bread recipe.
 I was a little hesitant to tell the fam, because if you don’t tell them something is different, they usually don’t notice or care.
 (Like the time I fed my brother and Ethan my Flourless Black Bean Brownies without telling them first, and they loved them!)
 Thankfully, this recipe turned out awesome and I am so happy I found it.